cloudfoundry-community/eirini-on-microk8s/README.md

 ```

 ## Notes
-- By default the latest version (master branch) of [eirini-release](https://github.com/cloudfoundry-incubator/eirini-release) is deploy.
-This can be changed directly in Vagrantfile.
+- By default the latest version (master branch) of [eirini-release](https://github.com/cloudfoundry-incubator/eirini-release) is deployed which, sometimes, may be not fully functional.
+  Version of Eirini release can be changed in Vagrantfile, e.g. `eirini_version = "1.0.0"`
-- The Eirini is configured to stage on Kubernetes.
-This Vagrantfile has not been tested with staging on Diego and may require more resources.
+- This setup has Eirini configured to stage on Kubernetes (which is default).
+This is no being tested with staging on Diego therefore may not work or require more resources.